 So-called free trials that require payment information, and start charging automatically

 Free trials are a common sales tactic offered by subscription services, particularly software companies.
-In many cases, giving someone access to a product to see if it’s a good fit for them makes perfect sense.
+In many cases, giving someone access to a product to see if it’s a good fit makes perfect sense.
 The problem is when you advertise the trial as free, require payment information upfront, and start charging automatically without giving the prospect fair warning and an easy way to opt out of those charges.

 Online learning company ABCmouse just got in hot water with the Federal Trade Commission for doing this.
 They weren’t upfront with consumers that they would be automatically charged without warning when the trial ended, and then again when it renewed later.
 And it’s cost them both in fines and consumer reputation.